holds the subalpine slopes against snow

 Population

 Populations are considered stable but localised.
 The species is common in tussock grasslands throughout New Zealand.
-It is threatened by ongoing land clearance for farming.
-Protection of tussock grasslands is important.
+It is threatened by ongoing land clearance.

 Conservation Status